danny-rashd/ai07-heart-disease/README.md

 ### 3.2 Model pipeline

 A feedforward neural network is constructed that is catered for classification problem.
 The structure of the model is fairly simple.
-Figure below shows the structure of the model.
+Figure below shows the structure of the model:

 ![Model Structure](images/model_1.png)